 11. Misuse of Context

-Taking things out of context invalidates the conclusions, it violates common sense and logic.
-You can take things out of context to make a truly convincing but invalid argument.
+Taking things out of context invalidates the conclusions.
+It violates common sense and logic.
+You can take things out of context to make a convincing but invalid argument.

 Of course, this argument is nonsense, but the conclusions here pale compared to the creativity of some religious institutions.
 The truth-seeker should always be on the lookout for the proper context.
 Finding the appropriate context takes considerable backtracking in some ancient texts, but the effort is still well worth it.